V-R-SANTHOSH/Projects/README.md

 # Current project

-* currently i HAVE started to work on a Healthcare related Data Science project as a part of the current PG certificate program. soon i will be updating my synopsis here
+* currently I havestarted to work on a Healthcare related Data Science project as a part of the current PG certificate program. soon i will be updating my synopsis here

 # Completed project